 - 3D physical envelope models (Figure 3) are required for Concept and Reference Design, Planning Proposal and Design Competition. - 3D physical Detailed models (Figure 4) are required for Development Applications, amendments, Occupation Certificates and retained buildings inside the site boundaries. - Envelope and detailed 3D physical models must match the technically compliant 3D envelope and detailed electronic models, and the submitted drawings. - The physical model must follow the specifications below: - Scale 1:500 - Materials must be solid, durable, stable, high-intensity and fade-resistant.
 Other materials, including starch-based rapid prototype medium, polystyrene foam, balsa wood and cardboard, are unacceptable. - The applicant must provide a physical model context if the site context is unavailable in the City of Sydney physical model in Town Hall House.
 Contact the model team via model@cityofsydney.nsw.gov.au to verify if the context is required for the development site.
-If the model context is required, the applicant must provide 100 metres of surrounding context from the site boundary for the development of a total (proposed and retained) of up to 10 storeys and 200 metres of context for sites with buildings over 10 storeys.
+If the model context is required, the applicant must provide 100 metres of surrounding context from the site boundary.
 The physical context must include the surrounding buildings, roads, and terrain.
 The Initial Data Extraction (IDE) provided by the model team contains 100 metres of context.
-Applicants must provide context buildings not included in the IDE file when the context is required.
+Applicants must provide context buildings not included in the IDE file when the context is required. - The model base must contain roads and terrain with pits that match the shapes of the building blocks and go down to the Reduced Level (RL) of 0.00 of the Australian Height Datum (AHD) to enable sliding of the building blocks in and out of the base.

-- The model base must contain roads and terrain with pits that match the shapes of the building blocks and go down to the Reduced Level (RL) of 0.00 of the Australian Height Datum (AHD) to enable sliding of the building blocks in and out of the base. - All building blocks in the model must be built from the Reduced Level (RL) 0.00 of the Australian Height Datum (AHD) and re-attachable in and out of the base.
+- All building blocks in the model must be built from the Reduced Level (RL) 0.00 of the Australian Height Datum (AHD) and re-attachable in and out of the base.
 Buildings must not be fixed and must be easy to slide in and out of the base pits without needing tools.
 This applies to buildings inside the site boundary and the context. - The proposed model inside the development site must be spray-painted flat white, and the retained buildings within the site boundaries, surrounding roads and context buildings must be light grey. - The model must contain labels of the development site address, the roads names and the north direction.
-Labels must be in block letters. - \circ The model must not contain wet paint or resin by the time of delivery. - The model base must be enclosed with a clear acrylic lid when providing a model with the surrounding context.
-The cover must not be fixed and must be removable without using tools. - The model must not be larger than 800mm × 800 mm and must not weigh more than 25kg.
+Labels must be in block letters. - The model must not contain wet paint or resin by the time of delivery. - The model base must be enclosed with a clear acrylic lid when providing a model with the surrounding context.
+The cover must not be fixed and must be removable without using tools. - o The model must not be larger than 800mm x 800 mm and must not weigh more than 25kg.